-- Spanish language assistance is available upon request, and HAA grants staff members are available to provide technical assistance to people with disabilities.
-If you have any questions or need assistance, please submit a request through the Support Desk or call Monday-Friday, 9:00 a.m.-5:30 p.m.
+- Spanish language assistance is available upon request, and HAA grants staff are available to provide technical assistance to people with disabilities.
+If you have any questions or need assistance, please email through the Support Desk or call Monday-Friday, 9:00 a.m.-5:30 p.m.
 CDT, 713-527-9330. - Asistencia en español está disponible a petición.
 El equipo de subvenciones está disponible para proveer asistencia técnica a personas con discapacidades.
 Si tiene alguna pregunta o necesita ayuda, envíe un correo electrónico a Support Desk o llame de lunes a viernes, 9:00 a.m.-5:30 p.m.
 CDT, 713-527-9330. - Workshops include instructions for applying and information on writing a competitive application.
-Workshop schedules and registration information are available on the HAA website. - To request a meeting or ask questions, submit a request to the Grants Team through the Support Desk, or call 713-527-9330, ext.
-6. Support Desk messages are monitored by several staff to ensure a quicker and more thorough response, and each inquiry receives a response within three business days. - On deadline dates, the HAA Grants Team is only available for technical assistance with online application technology due to the volume of calls, Support Desk inquiries, and emails.
+Workshop schedules and registration information are on the HAA website. - To request a meeting or ask questions, email the Grants Team through the Support Desk or call 713-527-9330, ext.
+6. Support Desk messages are monitored by several staff to ensure a quicker and more thorough response. - All grant notifications are sent solely via email to the applicant and/or the application's primary grant contact designated in the HAA Online Grants Portal. - On deadline dates, the HAA Grants Team is only available for technical assistance with online application technology due to the volume of calls, Support Desk inquiries, and emails.